In this article, we’ll talk about how you can maximize the ROI of your SEO (Search Engine Optimization) and content marketing.

 Of course, the keywords with the highest intent may be the ones that are the hardest to rank for (although it’s not always the case).

 In which case you may want to take a step back.
-For example, if solution comparison keywords are too competitive, you may want to find more keywords from the “solution aware” phase.
+For example, if solution comparison keywords are too competitive, you may want to find more keywords from the “solution aware” phase to put your SEO efforts in.

 The fastest way to add more sales through SEO